ImSimpy/Black-Ops-6-Codenames/Multiplayer/Weapons/Assault Rifles.md

 # Assault Rifles

 > [!IMPORTANT]
-> Models are separated by their attachments
+> Models are separated based on their respective attachments
 >
 > Like `receiver` or `mag`